 Citizens Advisory Committee (CAC)

-The CAC consists of fourteen citizen volunteers.
-Thirteen are appointed by each of the thirteen voting MPO Board members, and one citizen represents the Transportation Disadvantaged Coordinating Board.
+The CAC consists of citizen volunteers appointed by each of the MPO Board members, plus one citizen representing the Transportation Disadvantaged Coordinating Board and at-large seats designated for individuals of Hispanic and African American descent, a person under age 30, a woman, and representatives of neighborhoods and the business community.
 Many of the CAC members are active in homeowners, business, or other civic associations.
-Anyone is welcome to attend, and Hillsborough County residents interested in serving on the CAC are encouraged.
-Please contact the MPO for an application.
+Anyone is welcome to attend, and Hillsborough County residents interested in serving on the CAC are encouraged to apply for membership.

 Technical Advisory Committee (TAC)